Frequently asked questions

-How can I build voting applications with the Poll Everywhere Voting API?
+How can I build live-response applications with the Poll Everywhere API?

 If you want to build new poll visualizations or integrate real-time responding into your applications, head over to /api to learn about our RESTful API.
 There's also some other (write) APIs that we only expose after approval.

-How secure is the voting?
+How secure are the votes?
 Can people cheat?

-This is usually a concern for Multiple Choice Voting when a winner is being chosen, or for grading.
+This is usually a concern for Multiple Choice Polls when a winner is being chosen, or for grading.
 First, we should point out that "spoofing" or "faking" an SMS text message is nearly impossible.
 We've never seen it done.
-If you don't enable "people may respond more than once" and only select "Text messages" under "How People Can Respond" (both are the default), your poll is very secure.
+If you don't enable "people may vote more than once" and only select "Text messages" under "How People Can Vote" (both are the default), your poll is very secure.

 If you choose to enable "Smartphones via PollEv.com", or "Web widget" (which includes linking straight to your poll's web response page), there is a chance a reasonably technical person could find a way to submit multiple responses, even if you've disabled that option.
 This is a tradeoff where we chose simplicity over security.
 If you need to limit who can respond (and remove this potential for ballot stuffing), you can use our registered participants feature.

 Can I import many polls at once?

 Sure.
 Just upload a .csv into our importer.
 We'll create them in the background while you work.